-Prior to implementation of the Maxent models, we reduced the dimensionality of the EGV data for each sister pair using principal components analysis (PCA) in ArcGIS 10.1 (ESRI 2012), keeping the first three principal component (PC) axis.
-PCAs also reduce the collinearity of the predictive layers (e.g. Fitzpatrick et al. 2006).
+Prior to implementation of the Maxent models, I reduced the dimensionality of the EGV data for each sister pair using principal components analysis (PCA) in ArcGIS 10.1 (ESRI 2012), keeping the first three principal component (PC) axis.
+PCAs also reduce the collinearity of the predictive layers (e.g., Fitzpatrick et al. 2006).
 These three PCAs generated a new set of variables that explained >70% of the variation in the original data set, while maintaining the spatial format for each analysis.
 In addition, the AUC’s from Maxent analyses did not differ for the PCA EGVs or the untransformed, raw EGVs.
-Therefore, we used the PCA output variables for all our Maxent models without sacrificing model performance (Fitzpatrick et al. 2007).
-Finally, because geographic projections in Maxent introduce a latitudinal bias, we corrected for this by creating a bias file using ENMToolbox (Brown 2014) for each sister pair.
-We ran our final models for each species using collection records that were assigned randomly to equal-sized training and testing, and 100 bootstrap replicates were performed, with a unique set of training and testing data drawn for each replicate, following Sobel (2014).
+Therefore, I used the PCA output variables for all the Maxent models without sacrificing model performance (Fitzpatrick et al. 2007).
+Finally, because geographic projections in Maxent introduce a latitudinal bias, I corrected for this by creating a bias file using ENMToolbox (Brown 2014) for each sister pair.
+I ran the final models for each species using collection records that were assigned randomly to equal-sized training and testing, and 100 bootstrap replicates were performed, with a unique set of training and testing data drawn for each replicate, following Sobel (2014).

 Niche Metrics and Ecogeographic Variation between Selfing and Outcrossing Sister Species

-We quantified niche divergence between sister species and between mating system types by calculating niche breadth, niche overlap, and overall ecogeographic variation for each species.
-First, using Maxent ENMs, we calculated niche breadth using Levins’ B (Levins 1968) implemented in ENMTools (Warren, et al. 2008) using the bootstrap sampling method and leaving the other settings at default.
-For each species, we resampled Levins’ B from the 100 bootstrap Maxent replicate ENMs, generating a distribution of Levins’ B values.
-Next, we tested whether members of each sister pair differed in their distribution of Levins’ B using two-tailed, Mann-Whitney U tests in R. We then performed a phylogenetically corrected ANOVA (Garland et al 1993) to test for overall differences in niche breadth between selfing and outcrossing sister species, which corrects for non-independence in species’ age and relatedness.
-We pruned the tree from Baldwin et al. (2011; Fig. 7; nexus file harvested from TreeBASE v2 R version 3.3) to match our seven sister pairs and used the aov.phylo function in the geiger R package (Alfaro et al. 2009) for this analysis (Model: Niche.Breadth ~ MS + Age), which tests the extent to which niche breadth is affected by mating system (MS) or phylogenetic age (Age).
+I quantified niche divergence between sister species and between mating system types by calculating niche breadth, niche overlap, and overall ecogeographic variation for each species.
+First, using Maxent SDMs, I calculated niche breadth using Levins’ B (Levins 1968) implemented in ENMTools (Warren, et al. 2008) using the bootstrap sampling method and leaving the other settings at default.
+For each species, I resampled Levins’ B from the 100 bootstrap Maxent replicate SDMs, generating a distribution of Levins’ B values.
+Next, I tested whether members of each sister pair differed in their distribution of Levins’ B using two-tailed, Mann-Whitney U tests in R. I then performed a phylogenetically corrected ANOVA (Garland et al 1993) to test for overall differences in niche breadth between selfing and outcrossing sister species, which corrects for non-independence in species’ age and relatedness.
+I pruned the tree from Baldwin et al. (2011; Fig. 7; nexus file harvested from TreeBASE v2 R version 3.3) to match the seven sister pairs and used the aov.phylo function in the geiger R package (Alfaro et al. 2009) for this analysis (Model: Niche.Breadth ~ MS + Age), which tests the extent to which niche breadth is affected by mating system (MS) or phylogenetic age (Age).

-To determine whether niche overlap values were consistent with our hypothesis of niche divergence, we performed two types of randomization tests: niche equivalency and niche similarity (Di Cola et al. 2017).
-The niche equivalency test assesses the constancy of niche overlap of two species’ distributions and asks whether the ecological niche models (ENMs) of two species are more different than expected if they were drawn from the same underlying distribution (Warren et al. 2008).
+To determine whether niche overlap values were consistent with the hypothesis for niche divergence, I performed two types of randomization tests: niche equivalency and niche similarity (Di Cola et al. 2017).
+The niche equivalency test assesses the constancy of niche overlap of two species’ distributions and asks whether the ecological niche models (SDMs) of two species are more different than expected if they were drawn from the same underlying distribution (Warren et al. 2008).
 To run this test, the occurrence records of both species are pooled and then randomly divided into two data sets, maintaining the original sample size for each species.
 The occurrence records are then randomly redistributed into the distributions for each species and the niche overlap is calculated as Schoener’s D (Schoener 1968).
 This process was repeated 1000 times, creating a frequency distribution of Schoener’s D values.
-If sister species have niches diverged, we expect their niches to be less equivalent than expected by chance.
-In addition, we used species pairs’ niche overlap values to assess the relationship between niche overlap and species pair age, again using the dated phylogeny for this group (Baldwin et al. 2011).
+If sister species have niches diverged, I expect their niches to be less equivalent than expected by chance.
+In addition, I used species pairs’ niche overlap values to assess the relationship between niche overlap and species pair age, again using the dated phylogeny for this group (Baldwin et al. 2011).